Lodging a Representation

 Put an advertisement in the newspaper.
 (Council advertises “discretionary” applications in The Mercury).

-How Can I Object to a Planning Permit Application?
+How Can I make a represention to a Planning Permit Application?

 When writing in to Council you should make sure you include the following: